Kuzhimanna Gramapanchayat

 Kuzhimanna Gramapanchayat is a Gramapanchayat located in Areecode Block Panchayat in Kondotty Taluk, The area of Kuzhimanna Gramapanchayat is 20.05 square kilometer.
 There is 18 wards in this panchayat.
 This panchayat was formed in 1961.
-Kizhissery is a town near Kondotty in Malappuram district in the state of Kerala, India.
+Kuzhimanna Gramapanchayat is a town near Kondotty in Malappuram district in the state of Kerala, India.

 Location

 The town of Kizhisseri is located in the middle of the main road from Kondotty to Areacode.
 Kuzhimanna is the formal name of the village.